Graduate Student Directory

 Selected Publications

-Milton, Piper, "Divine Weather: Environment and Evangelization in the Pimería Alta."
-Journal of Arizona History (forthcoming, Fall 2025)
+Milton, Piper.
+"Divine Weather: Jesuit Missionaries and the Environment and Climate of the Pimería Alta and Northwestern Colonial Mexico."
+Journal of Arizona History (forthcoming, 2025)

 Selected Presentations

-"Climate and Evangelization in Colonial Northwestern Mexico," American Society for Environmental History, April 2025
+"Climate and Evangelization in Colonial Northwestern Mexico," American Society for Environmental History Conference, April 2025

 "From the 100th Meridian to 400 Parts Per Million: Climate History and Climate Change in the North American West Roundtable," Western History Association Annual Conference, October 2024